Construction of initial data sets for Lorentzian manifolds with lightlike parallel spinors: Introduction

 Conversely, if $(N,h)$ is given as an abstract Riemannian spin manifold, and if $\ol W\in \Gamma(\End(TN))$, and $\phi\in \Gamma(\Sigma N)$ satisfy \eqref{char.quad.cond}, \eqref{eq.imag.killing} and \eqref{eq.Uphi} with~$U_\phi$ and~$u_\phi$ defined by \eqref{def.dirac.current} and \eqref{def.small.uphi}, then there is a Lorentzian manifold $(\ol N,\bar h)$ with $N$ as a Cauchy hypersurface and a parallel spinor, such that $h$ is the induced Riemannian metric, $\ol W$ the Weingarten map and $\phi$ is induced by a parallel spinor on $(\ol N,\bar h)$, see \cite[Consequence of Theorems~2 and~3]{leistner.lischewski:17}.
 This was proven by solving the associated wave equations by using the technique of symmetric hyperbolic systems.
 A simpler approach, going back to a remark by P. Chrusciel was later given in \cite[Chap.~4]{seipel:19}.

 The question arises on how to solve these constraint equations.
 In the present article we will describe a new method to obtain solutions of these constraint equations.
-We will see how any smooth curve in the (pre-)moduli space of closed $m=(n-1)$-dimensional Riemannian manifolds with a parallel spinor together with a scaling function yields a solution to the constraint equations, see our Main Construction~\ref{mainconstrone} in Section~\ref{sec.curves.moduli}.
+We will see how any smooth curve in the \premoduli{} space of closed $m=(n-1)$-dimensional Riemannian manifolds with a parallel spinor together with a scaling function yields a solution to the constraint equations, see our Main Construction~\ref{mainconstrone} in Section~\ref{sec.curves.moduli}.
 And thus the well-definedness of the Cauchy problem implies the existence of an associated $(n+1)$-dimensional Lorentzian with a parallel spinor.
 Such a relation between families of metrics with special holonomy and solutions of the constraint equations was already conjectured by Leistner and Lischewski, see \cite{leistner.lischewski:17}.
-We essentially show that the conditions in \cite[Table 1]{leistner.lischewski:17} is satified if and only if the divergence condition \eqref{div.equation} in our Appendix~\ref{app.div.free} is satisfied.
+We essentially show that the conditions in \cite[Table 1]{leistner.lischewski:17} is satisfied if and only if the divergence condition \eqref{div.equation} in our Appendix~\ref{app.div.free} is satisfied.

 We also derive versions of this construction to obtain initial data on a compact Cauchy hypersurface (without boundary).
-A first idea is to use a smooth closed curve in the (pre-)moduli space of closed $m$-dimensional Riemannian manifolds with a parallel spinor together with a scaling function.
+A first idea is to use a smooth closed curve in the \premoduli{} space of closed $m$-dimensional Riemannian manifolds with a parallel spinor together with a scaling function.
 However this will in general not lead to a solution of the original constraint equation, but to a twisted version thereof, see Main Construction~\ref{mainconstrthree}.
 This will lead to a Lorentzian manifold with a parallel twisted spinor.
 Here the twist bundle is always a complex line bundle with a flat connection.

-In special cases -- more precisely assuming the ``fitting condition'' introduced in Section~\ref{sec.curves.moduli} we howver obtain solution of the constraint equations in the original (i.e. untwisted) sense, see Main Construction~\ref{mainconsttwo}.
+In special cases -- more precisely assuming the ``fitting condition'' introduced in Section~\ref{sec.curves.moduli} we however obtain solutions of the constraint equations in the original (i.e. untwisted) sense, see Main Construction~\ref{mainconsttwo}.